paralympics/pvsas-user-guide/docs/athletes/classification.md

     <figcaption>Figure 4.3 - Classification Details</figcaption>
 </figure>

-When opening an athlete’s classification details page (see the screenshot above), each classification instance has its own row in its respective section (*Current* or *Historical*).
-Any current classification not with New status should be accompanied by documentation and confirmation from classifiers.
+When opening an athlete’s classification details page (Figure 4.3), each classification instance has its own row in its respective section (*Current* or *Historical*).
+Any current classification not with *New* status should be accompanied by documentation and confirmation from classifiers.
 If the athlete’s class changes, this should be documented by adding a new classification row and moving the outdated one to *Historical* status.

-In the table below, those fields are listed in the form that can be accessed from the New *Classification form* (see Figure 4.4 below) when defining a new classification for an athlete.
+In the table below, those fields are listed in the form that can be accessed from the New *Classification form* (Figure 4.4) when defining a new classification for an athlete.

 | **Field**                       | **Format**                      | **Comments**                                                                                                 |
 | ------------------------------- | ------------------------------- | ------------------------------------------------------------------------------------------------------------ |